 Incident Response Plan Steps:

-- Containment: Limit the impact of the breach.
+- Containment: This will help minimize the effects of the breach.

-- Notification: Inform affected users and regulatory bodies.
+- Notification: Share with affected users and regulatory bodies.

-- Recovery: Restore systems and data to normal operation.
+- Recovery: System and data are restored to normal operations.

-- Post-Incident Review: Analyze the breach to improve future security measures.
+- Post-Incident Review: Analysis of what happened to ensure future security is stronger.

 Enhancing Your Website’s User Authentication